nestorpersist/ostore/README.md

 ## Contact
-If you are interested in doing serious testing of OStore or contributing to OStore as a developer please send email to
+If you are interested in doing serious testing of OStore or contributing to OStore as a developer, please send email to

 [nestor@persist.com](mailto:nestor@persist.com)